Erljan/Finance-Fusion-2/README.md

 ### Step 6:
 - Create the budget page
+- Create another django app for budget
+- Create views for the models
+- Do the Urls

+### Step 7:
-- Do the backend for django
+- Add the functionalities for the budget
+- Create charts